Petrobras CEO nods to price parity, deepwater investment in market-pleasing speech

-RIO DE JANEIRO (Reuters) - Joaquim Silva e Luna, the new chief executive of Brazil’s Petrobras, will look to respect the company’s current pricing policy and keep investing in deepwater assets, he said at his swearing-in ceremony on Monday.
+Joaquim Silva e Luna, the new chief executive of Brazil's Petrobras (PETR4.SA), will look to respect the company's current pricing policy and keep investing in deepwater assets, he said at his swearing-in ceremony on Monday.

 The comments by the former army general signaled that Petrobras' incoming administration will attempt to maintain some form of continuity with the policies of the previous administration, which generally won market plaudits.

-While Luna’s comments regarding fuel pricing were not entirely novel, Brazil-listed preferred shares in the company rose roughly 2.6% over the course of his brief speech, and were trading up 3.9% at mid-day, among the biggest gainers on Brazil’s benchmark Bovespa equities index.
+While Luna's comments regarding fuel pricing were not entirely novel, Brazil-listed preferred shares in the company rose roughly 2.6% over the course of his brief speech, and were trading up 3.9% at mid-day, among the biggest gainers on Brazil's benchmark Bovespa equities index (.BVSP).

 "There's no doubt about the main challenges, among many of which are making Petrobras stronger all the time, working with a vision for the future," Luna said.